cac-t-u-s/cac-t-u-s.github.io/pages/libraries.md

 <img src="libraries_img/lib-preferences.png">

-The **External Libraries** tab of the [Session Window](session) displays the libaries that are currently detected.
+The **External Libraries** tab of the [Session Window](session) displays the libraries that are currently detected.
 This tab should update along with your modifications in the Preferences' search paths (but you can also help it with the "Refresh list" button!).
 The "Refresh list" button is also useful to update the view when changes are made inside the folders while OM# is running.

 Notice the different icons for libraries that are loaded, and not loaded: